-The Full Governing Body, chaired by Lyn Coyle meets at least four times per year, normally at the beginning of terms 1, 3 and 5 and end of term 6.
+The Full Governing Body, chaired by the Chair of Governors, meets at least four times per year, normally at the beginning of terms 1, 3 and 5 and end of term 6.
 There may be additional meetings.
 There will also be a full meeting at the end of Term 4 to agree the budget to recommend to KCSP.

 Where committees are needed for occasional decision making, they exist as follows:

 Finance This will include the monitoring of the budget and budget processes, although final monitoring is now performed by the Trust.